TheOnodrim/Shield/README.md

 # Shield

-Shield is a zero configuration,single file shell script made to be run to harden and secure a newly installed Debian or Debian based OS.
+Shield is a zero configuration, single file shell script made to be run to harden and secure a newly installed Debian or Debian based OS.

 - Zero Installation
 - Zero Configuration